Use agents in your app

 duration=5, # minutes

-request_parts=[{"partId": "request", "text": "AAPL,MSFT,NVDA"}],
+request_parts=[{"part_id": "request", "text": "AAPL,MSFT,NVDA"}],

 )

-stream_ref = await session.wait_for_stream()
+stream_ref = session.wait_for_stream()

 stream = stream_ref.open()

-async for inbound in stream.inbound:
+for inbound in stream.inbound:

 for quote in inbound.data: